lucaszebrowsky/Chip8-Disassembler-in-Python/README.md

 ## Note:
 + Make sure your ROM is in the same direction as "chdis.py".
 + Your "source code" will be in a .txt file named as "output-**"YOUR-FILE"**.txt",and will be located in the same directory as "chdis.py".
-+ Still a few missing opcodes(mostly Super Chip 8 opcodes).
-An unknown opcode will be indicated with:  ERROR: "opcode"
++ An unknown opcode will be indicated with:  ERROR: "opcode" in your output-file